China premier pledges: 'We will make our skies blue again'

 Li also said the government would ramp up efforts to deal with vehicle emissions by working faster to take old vehicles off the roads and encourage the use of clean-energy cars.

-He said that they will "strictly enforce" environmental laws and regulations and that officials who do a poor job in enforcing the law or respond inadequately to worsening air quality will be held "fully accountable," without giving details.
+Environmental laws and regulations would be strictly enforced and officials who failed to do so would be held "fully accountable," he said, without giving details.
 Local officials have often been lax at enforcing regulations on companies that contribute to economic growth in their areas.

+Li said that this year sulfur dioxide and nitrogen oxide emissions — gasses produced by burning fossil fuels that can cause respiratory problems — would both be cut by 3 percent, and the density of fine particulate matter known as PM2.5 would fall "markedly" in key areas.

 Official data show an improvement in China's air quality since 2013, when the government brought out its air pollution action plan.
-However, residents in cities including Beijing still regularly breathe in levels of pollution several times higher than the recommended safe limit, and use apps to monitor air quality.
+However, cities including Beijing still regularly register levels of pollution several times higher than the recommended safe limit, prompting residents to resort to masks, air filters and apps to monitor air quality.

 Comments